prathibhabilagi/prathibhabilagi/README.md

 ### Hi there, I'm Prathibha I Bilagi 👋

-## I'm a Software Developer Traninee at Frontier
+## I'm a Software Developer Trainee at Frontier
 - 📍 I'm based in Banglore, India.
 - 🔰 I'm currently learning NodesJS, React and Blockchain